onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

 > "" - [Rationality and Relevance Realization, by Anna Riedl and John Vervaeke](https://osf.io/preprints/osf/vymwu_v1)

+on attribution error

+> "[Lee] Ross coined the term “the fundamental attribution error” in 1977, in a paper that became a landmark in social psychology.
+The basic idea was pretty simple: When we're explaining the behavior of other people, we tend to put too much emphasis on “disposition”—on their character, their personality, their essential nature.
+And we tend to put too little emphasis on “situation”—on the circumstances they find themselves in.
+>
+> ... regular readers know that by “cognitive empathy” I don’t mean “feeling their pain.”
+That’s emotional empathy.
+I just mean seeing how things look from another person’s point of view: perspective taking.
+>
+> I believe that one of the most common reasons people and groups of people fail to solve non-zero-sum problems—fail to reach an arrangement that’s good for both parties, and instead get stuck in a lose-lose situation—is that they don’t see how things look from the other side.
+I also believe that the world is in deep trouble if nations don't solve the more consequential of the non-zero-sum problems they face, ranging from environmental challenges to arms control challenges to disease control challenges to whole new kinds of technological challenges.
+>
+> It follows that—as I see the world, at least—big impediments to cognitive empathy are a grave threat to the planet.
+And attribution error may be the biggest impediment there is.
+Obviously, if you’re blind to the way circumstance shapes someone’s behavior it’s going to be hard to really appreciate how the world looks to them.
+>
+> Could more awareness of attribution error actually make people better at cognitive empathy?
+Not in an easy, automatic way.
+Attribution error is a “cognitive bias,” and there’s good reason to think it was engineered by natural selection for that purpose - to bias our view of the world, to distort our perception.
+And a well-engineered bias can be pretty stubborn in its tendency to fool people into thinking they’re seeing things clearly when they’re not.
+>
+> Still, I do think that cognitive empathy can be cultivated.
+And I do think awareness of attribution error, of our tendency in most situations to downplay the role of circumstance, can help us cultivate it." - [Ode to a world-saving idea, by Robert Wright](https://nonzero.substack.com/p/ode-to-a-world-saving-idea-f4b)

 > "" - [The Information Theory of Individuality](https://arxiv.org/abs/1412.2447)